Martin Kenny says family ‘shocked, frightened, and amazed’ when car alight

 The car is seen on fire outside the family home.
 Photograph: Supplied by Brian Farrell

-He says it took him 10 minutes to realize the sinister nature of the attack and “then I thought about Kevin Lunney and his car being burnt and I realized ‘this is mad’.”
+He says it took him 10 minutes to realize the sinister nature of the attack and “then I thought about Kevin Lunney and his car being burnt and I realised ‘this is mad’.”

+Mr Lunney, an executive with Quinn Industrial Holdings, was kidnapped on September 17th, on a roadway in Co Fermanagh as he drove home from work.
+He was then subjected to a two-hour ordeal, during which he was viciously beaten by a group of masked and armed men.

 As flames from the burning car lit up the hall, his wife Helen raced to wake their three teenaged children and get them out of the house fearful that it might catch fire too.